kej715/DtCyber/NOS1.3/README.md

 ## PLATO
 The system listens for PLATO connections on TCP port 5004.
 To log into PLATO, you will need a PLATO terminal emulator such as [pterm](https://www.cyber1.org/pterm.asp).
-The following PLATO logins are available after `first-install.exp` completes:
+The following PLATO logins are available after `first-install.js` completes:

 | PLATO name   | Course/Grou       | Password |
 |--------------|-------------------|----------|